harshsingh32/Recipe-Search-App/README.md

 # Technologies Used
 • React.js
 • Bootstrap
-•Edamam's APIReact
+• Edamam's APIReact
-•npm
-•vercel
+• npm
+• vercel
-•CSS module
+• CSS module
-•Git Workflow
+• Git Workflow
-•CSS
+• CSS

-Vercel
+• Vercel

+# recipe-api-blush.vercel.app

 # Installation and Setup
 To install and run this project on your local machine, follow the instructions below: